U-Alberta/ADaPT-ML/README.md

 ![Step 5](./graphics/step_5.png)

+- **5a** on the landing page, we can see the endpoints we created following [these steps](#step-5-changes-to-modellingmodelling-including-model-deployment) for predicting multiclass and multilabel.
+- **5b** below the endpoints is a schema of the expected format for posting data, and the data format that the model will return in response.
+- **5c** this shows an example of how to use the UI to get the Curl command for the endpoint, and what the response looks like.

-We have updated the model environment variable and followed [these steps](#step-5-changes-to-modellingmodelling-including-model-deployment) to create two endpoints for predicting multiclass and multilabel, so now we can get multiclass predictions...
+Now we can get multiclass predictions...
 ```shell
 curl -X 'POST' \
   'http://localhost/predict_multiclass_example' \